peakdefence/wingman-docs/docs/getting-started/5th-step.md

 - You've been managing risk through prayer and crossed fingers
 - Your idea of risk assessment is "that looks scary"
 - You're ready to do this properly from the start
+- Every time you are asked about the most important risks, your answer differs depending on what was the last thing you read in Medium / watched on Youtube

 **Your Path:** Build it right the first time, using WINGMAN's brain instead of generic templates